eyaler/projector/README.md

 # projector

-### A minimalistic PDF gallery with lightbox</h3>
+### A minimalistic lightweight semi-automatic PDF gallery with lightbox</h3>

 By Eyal Gruss

 Demo: https://ml4des.com

-Instructions</u>:
+Instructions:

-Add PDFs to the portfolio directory.
+Add PDFs to the portfolio directory, and the gallery will be created automagically.

-Images with corresponding filenames will be used as thumbnails.
+Any image files with corresponding filenames will be used as thumbnails.

-You can also point 'folder' to a different URL that allows indexing and CORS. (see portfolio/.htaccess)
+You can also point the 'folder' variable to a remote URL that allows indexing and CORS. (see portfolio/.htaccess)